maxludden/supergene-v2/books/book10/md/chapter-3085.md

 Han Sen was still swinging a punch like normal.
 The purple dragon air was like an overbearing dragon in the sky that was breaking the universe.
 It broke Hua Nong Yue’s lightning mist.

 Hua Nong Yue’s body was hit by the purple dragon air.
 He turned into petals that shattered.
 He was like a sakura flower being blown everywhere.
 He then looked like a humanoid again, but his face was pale.
 His clothes were tattered, and he was bloody.
-Clearly, he could not get rid of all the blood dragon God Spirit Blood-Pulse powers.
+Clearly, he could not get rid of all the blood dragon God Spirt Blood-Pulse powers.

 Upon seeing all this, Gong Shu Jin was frightened.
 He knew how strong Hua Nong Yue was.
 Even Hua Nong Yue had almost been killed with a punch.
 He thought there was an 80% to 90% chance that Han Sen was a real god-blood noble.